-The Survivor’s Benefit Program for NYS Management / Confidential Employees
+The Survivor’s Benefit Program for New York State Management / Confidential Employees

 What are the eligibility requirements?